 Page Bookmark

-Busy reports can make a campaign look more useful than it actually is.
+Busy reporting can make marketing work look productive even when the business impact is unclear.
 Email opens, pageviews, impressions, and weak-intent clicks can fill a report without proving that the strategy is creating better business opportunities.
-Without better context, reporting can make digital marketing feel unclear instead of easier to understand.
+When reports focus on activity without context, they can make digital marketing feel unclear instead of useful.

 Why Is My Website Not Generating Better Leads?